UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 SimEng configuration files are written in a YAML format, and provide values for the parameters of the processor architecture to be simulated.

-Currently, the configuration files do not take into account the core archetype being modelled.
-However, future developments plan for the exemption of those options not used under the selected core archetype.
-For example, reservation station definitions under the ``inorderpiplined`` archetype will not be required.

 The configuration files are split into several sections, each of which is associated with a specific area of the architecture modelled.

 Core
 ----

+SimEng cores can be one of three types:

+``emulation``
+    An atomic "emulation-style" core which, per cycle, processes an instruction in its entirety before proceeding to the next instruction.

+``inorderpipeline``
+    An in-order pipeline processor core with discrete fetch, decode, execute, and writeback stages.

+``outoforder``
+    A complex superscalar out-of-order core, similar to those found in modern high-performance processors.

+These core types are primarily referred to as core "archetypes".

+..
+Note:: Currently, the configuration files do not take into account the core archetype being modelled.
+However, future developments plan for the exemption of those options not used under the selected core archetype.
+For example, reservation station definitions under the ``inorderpiplined`` archetype will not be required.

 Configuration options within the Core section are concerned with the functionality of the simulated processor pipeline.
 These include: